 Take Scallops.
 There’s nothing fundamentally wrong with scallops.
 I even like the fact that they encourage people who ‘don’t do seafood’ to try it as there isn’t the head / leg pulling off or peeling.
 But I would still love to find a restaurant or gastropub that didn’t have them on their starter menu.
 The problem is that they’re actually quite hard to cook well.
 Their mere presence on your menu is not a short cut to food heaven.
 Unfortunately all too often they are anaemic, rubbery and devoid of flavour.

-Which brings me to the next repeat offender; Foam.
-Speaking as someone who likes their cappuccino flat I know I’m biased, but the year is 2010 and it’s still out there – beside, under and on top of your food.
+Which brings me to the next repeat offender; foam.
+Speaking as someone who likes their cappuccino flat, I know I’m biased.
+But we’re well in to the 21st Century and it’s still out there.
+Beside, under and on top of your food.
 Maybe chefs are reluctant to let it go as it’s an easy way to dip a toe into the trendy world of ‘molecular gastronomy’.
-So on menus across the land we’ve seen mushroom foam, parmesan foam, lemon foam and even fois gras foam.
-The idea is to introduce another flavour and texture without changing the substance of the dish, but in the wrong hands all you’re left with is a lot of lather and a hefty bill for your trouble.
+So on menus across the land we’ve seen mushroom foam, Parmesan foam, lemon foam and even fois gras foam.
+The idea is to introduce another flavour and texture without changing the substance of the dish.
+But in the wrong hands all you’re left with is a lot of lather and a hefty bill for your trouble.

 Five Unsung Heroes of the Kitchen

 Food trends come and go.
 But what are the unsung hero ingredients working behind the bright stars of the menu?
 These foods rarely take centre stage, but pack a flavour punch well above their weight that keep chefs – and customers – coming back for more.